Updated: August 13, 2021

 For example, if your legal practice specializes in personal injury including car accidents, you need to have internal pages dedicated to those keywords.

-In my personal injury example, you could create four or five additional supporting pages on WordPress:
+In my personal injury example, you could create four or five additional supporting pages on WordPress.
+Below are some examples.

 - Assault and Battery